webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 In order to have a fully functional site we need to have at least one VM for each of the following roles.
 Some VMs can fill more than one role.

+'''NOTE''' Details on how roles are defined is covered in [[WPD:Infrastructure/procedures/Deploying_code_changes]].

 The '''following list is in order of importance''' based on the fact '''that the ones below would generally rely on the ones over them''';

 == source ==